hibbitts-design/docsify-this/README.md

 * [Privacy Policy Summary](#privacy-policy-summary)
 * [Contact and Support](#contact-and-support

-What do you think about Docsify-This so far?
+Have you tried out Docsify-This?
 Share your [feedback about Docsify-This](https://forms.gle/ViYu2ZdPmj6PeQ439)

 ---